ClickWiki/clickwiki.github.io/wiki/games-factory.md

 #### Pro
 The Pro edition removes the splash screen at the end of stand alone games, permits the user to sell their creations, and has a Time Line editor.
-This was available to obtain via [Clickteam], but with the release of [Multimedia Fusion 2], this is no longer possible.
+This was available to obtain via [Clickteam](/clickteam), but with the release of [Multimedia Fusion 2], this is no longer possible.
 Users wanting to upgrade are advised to update to a newer version of the product.
 TGF Pro is the same as **Multimedia Fusion Express**, previously [Click & Create].